Read This First

 Prompt 1: What are the factors that make the emergence of a Golden Rule very likely in any civilization?

-The section turns on Factors Contributing to the Emergence of the Golden Rule in Civilizations and Psychological Well-being.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Factors Contributing to the Emergence of the Golden Rule in Civilizations and Psychological Well-being in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Factors Contributing to the Emergence of the Golden Rule in Civilizations distinct from Psychological Well-being.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Factors Contributing to the Emergence of the Golden Rule in Civilizations distinct from Psychological Well-being.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Empathy